 Now, you get the phpMyAdmin dashboard, at the left sidebar.
 You will see your databases, just find the one that you want to repair.
 If you have a single blog or website, you will find a single database there.
 Just click on it and the linked tables will be shown on the right page.

 Your database tables are displayed now, your next step is repairing them at once.
 All you have to do is to scroll down and click the “check all” tables and select “Repair Table“, as below:

 As you can see it’s not a rocket science to repair the WordPress database tables or any other database.
 Make sure that you select the right database, and not be confused with the others.
 If you have multiple websites hosted on the same account, it’s recommended to create a memorable database prefix or name for each one.
 Thus, you can easily find your tables and avoid any mistake.

 You can’t know exactly the problem that caused the database table corruption.
 Sometimes, a wrong server configuration, or even, low-quality hosting can be the cause.

 In other cases, if you have thousands of options and information stored in that database without optimization, the database itself can be broken.

 That’s why you should clean and optimize your database.
 If you have tables for plugins that you no longer use.
-Why let them adding extra space, and make your blog loads slowly.
-There are many plugins that you can use, as an example, the WP Optimize can help you clean your database and save some disk space.
+Why letting them adding extra space, and make your blog loads slowly.
+There are many plugins that you can use, as an example, the WP optimize can help you clean your database and save some disk space.

 Remember that you have to create a regular database backup, to be able to restore your site if something happens later.
 Your database is the only thing that can make your log life again.
 It contains your posts and links, and all expect your uploaded images.